rukmal/Rendezvous-API/README.md

 Base URL: http://api.getrendezvous.co/

+**IMPORTANT:**
-**IMPORTANT: Most API calls require a valid API key.
+- **Most API calls require a valid API key.
 Contact system administrator for more information.
 API keys must be passed through with the header 'key', unless otherwise specified.**
+- **All status codes are returned as a JSON object with a key 'status'**

 *Note: For information about HTTP error codes, see the W3 guide [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).*